+Students who have applied and submitted all required documentation shall be admitted unconditionally.
 For unconditional admission, applicants must have on file at the College a completed application for admission and at least one of the following:

-- a.
-An official transcript showing graduation date. - b.
-An official GED Diploma.
+1. An official transcript showing graduation date.

+2. An official GED Diploma